1b5d/llm-api/README.md

 }'
 ```

-This app was tested with the following models :

-- Llama and models based on it (ALpaca, Vicuna, Koala ..etc.) using the ggml format
-- Llama and models based on it (ALpaca, Vicuna, Koala ..etc.) using the GPTQ format (4bit-128g)
-- Popular models on huggingface (MPT, GPT2, Falcon) using PT format
-- Llama 2 using ggml and gptq formats

 # Credits

 - [llama.cpp](https://github.com/ggerganov/llama.cpp) for making it possible to run Llama models on CPU.
-- [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) for the python bindings lib for `llama.cpp`
+- [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) for the python bindings lib for `llama.cpp`.
 - [GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa) for providing a GPTQ implementation for Llama based models.
+- Huggingface for the great ecosystem of tooling they provide.